-The products of an M brand are sold in 6,000 points of sale representing 12,000 different GTIN-point of sale pairs.
+A brand M's products are sold in 6,000 outlets representing 12,000 different GTIN-point-of-sale pairs.

 Sales & Marketing Advanced subscription